 In 1974 their first multi appeared powered by a Laverda 3C engine.
-This was Nessie, which proved to be one of the most innovative racing machines of the period, if not the prettiest - hence the name.
+This developed into the machine commonly referred to as Nessie*, which proved to be one of the most innovative racing machines of the period, if not the prettiest - hence the name.

 Along with modified Difazio hub-steering it had an underslung fuel tank to reduce C of G, parallelogram rear suspension (as used later by Hesketh), and sophisticated electronics.
 Decades later most of these ideas had been employed by high-end sports machines.

 Later versions were propelled by Kawasaki 1000cc fours, the Laverda-powered machine passing into private hands in 1977 with the original Difazio front end (the racing version had been much modified, with the standard 6" trail reduced to 3½").

 Soon after the war Michael Tomkinson had raced a KTT Velocette, and entered a Venom in the 1957 Barcelona 24hr with the riders taking second place in class.
 Shortly afterwards he switched to BSA.